 3. Sindhudurg Fort- Mighty Floating Fort

-With its solid walls and conspicuous gateways, this fort is a fascinating piece of history that makes it a favorite spot.
+With its solid walls and conspicuous gateways, this fortress is a fascinating piece of records that makes it a favorite spot.

 4. Kaas Pathar – Plateau Of Flowers

 Kaas Pathar is one of the famous traveler attractions in Maharashtra and additionally a popular spot amongst nature lovers at some stage in the past due to monsoons.